ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli.md

 # CosmWasm Substrate CLI

-Cosmwasm Substrate CLI is a cli tool to quickly get started with the XCVM ecosystem and interact with a chain that runs `pallet-cosmwasm`.
+Cosmwasm Substrate CLI is a CLI tool to quickly get started with the XCVM ecosystem and interact with a chain that runs `pallet-cosmwasm`.

 ## Create a CosmWasm project